technical details:

 - questionable listings

-- A 1931 casting directory indicates that Bobby Mallon appeared in this film, but if so, than his
+- A 1931 casting directory indicates that Bobby Mallon appeared in this film, but he's not listed in the payroll ledger, and the finished film doesn't include him.

 the animals: